alexnelsone/centralizedlogging.io/04-configuring-Landing-Zone-Accelerator.md

-No that both the `AWSAccelerator-Installer` and `AWSAccelerator-Pipeline` have run successfully, we can keep going with configuring our landing zone.
+Now that both the `AWSAccelerator-Installer` and `AWSAccelerator-Pipeline` have run successfully, we can keep going with configuring our landing zone.
 But what happened?
 What did we get?
-Well, we know that LZA is built on CDK and we know that CDK builds out CloudFormation.
+Well, we know that LZA is built on CDK, and we know that CDK builds out CloudFormation.
 If you didn't know this before, you know it now.
 Let's hop over to the CloudFormation console in our management account to see what happened.